A major cyber attack has occurred—how should your nation respond?

 In partnership with the Royal United Services Institute and senior government and industry stakeholders, student teams will compete in the first UK cyber strategy and policy event of its kind.
 How do we best steer the UK through a large scale cyber crisis impacting businesses and critical services?
 Mixed discipline, creative teams will need to understand not just the technology and strategy challenge they are faced with but then also present potential solutions to senior government and industry decision makers on their options in the face of a cyber security crisis.

-In partnership with Lockheed Martin, student teams confront a serious cybersecurity breach of national and international importance.
-Teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
+In Washington, DC, student teams confront a serious cybersecurity breach of national and international importance.
+Hosted at the American University Washington College of Law, teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
+Register here!

 In partnership with the Geneva Centre for Security Policy (GCSP), students respond to a major cyber-attack on European networks.
 Competitors will provide recommendations balancing individual national approaches and a collective crisis management response, considering capabilities, policies, and governance structures of NATO, EU, and individual nations.
 The competition fosters a culture of cooperation and a better understanding of these organizations and their member states in responding to cyberattacks.